Free tool · No email required

 How is the next due date calculated?

 Next due = last calibration date + interval, using real calendar months (the EDATE function).
-The register also shows days until due and turns a row red when it is overdue, amber when it is due within 30 days.
+The register also shows days until due and turns the due-status cell red when it is overdue, amber when it is due within 30 days.

-Does it work in Google Sheets and LibreOffice?
+Does it work in Apple Numbers, Google Sheets and LibreOffice?

 Yes.
-The file is a standard .xlsx and the formulas, dropdowns and conditional formatting survive the import into Google Sheets and LibreOffice Calc.
+The file is a standard .xlsx and uses cell-local conditional highlighting so the formulas, dropdowns and status colors survive the import across those apps.

 Is it really free?